 The fact that human nature harbours self-destructive tendencies explains why public authorities attempt to control what people may do in their non-working hours.
 For example, the business hours of bars are restricted in many places, and public gambling is banned.
-Much as libertarians might deplore official paternalism, there is no doubt that the behaviour of some people needs to be kept in check, not only for their own sake, but for that of society.
+Much as libertarians might deplore official paternalism, there is no doubt that the behaviour of some people needs to be kept in check, not only for their sake, but for that of society.

 It was to provide wholesome alternatives to pastimes that may cause personal and social harm that the first adult recreational movements were founded.
-Organizations such as the Young Men's Christian Association, which began opening recreational facilities in Britain and North America in the latter half of the 19th century, were dedicated to keeping youths away from strong drink and the temptations that accompany it.
+Organizations such as the Young Men's Christian Association, which began opening recreational facilities in Britain and North America in the latter half of the 19th century, were dedicated to keeping youths away from strong drink and the temptation that accompany it.

 In olden days, much of the leisure time spent by ordinary men was taken up with imbibing.
-Despite the best efforts of the Puritans, people consumed great
+Despite the best efforts of the Puritans, people consumed production, British factory owners in the 1880s started giving their employees a half-day off on Saturday in a move that foreshadowed the standard two-day weekend in western nations today.

-Variety is essential in our pastimes lest they become 'too much like work' quantities of drink on Sundays - so much so that many workmen in Western European countries took Monday off to recover from their hangovers.
-The practice was so widespread in
+In the 16th and 17th century, the average family spent about 200 work-free days a year, compared with about 130 days in present-day North America great quantities of drink on Sundays - so much so that many workmen in Western European countries took Monday off to recover from their hangovers.